ArtfulOneXD/ArtfulOneXD/README.md

 # ArtfulOneXD

-👋 Hi, I'm a soon-to-graduate Computer Engineering student with a strong focus on blockchain development and cybersecurity.
+👋 Blockchain and backend developer passionate about building secure, scalable, and decentralized applications.

 ## 🚀 Projects

-- **CrowdX** – My Senior Design project: a decentralized crowdfunding platform built with Solidity and Web3.js.
-It supports campaign creation, milestone tracking, and donations in ETH and ERC-20 tokens.
+- **CrowdX** – A decentralized crowdfunding platform built with Solidity and Web3.js.
+Supports campaign creation, milestone tracking, and ERC-20/ETH donations.
-- **CSC131 Website Project** – A backend-focused Django web app built as part of my CSC131 course, with full-stack integration and database support.
+- **CSC131 Website Project** – A backend-focused Django web application with full-stack integration and database functionality.
-- **ITweb** – A practice project for building a basic static website for a student club using HTML/CSS.
+- **ITweb** – A front-end project for a student club website using HTML/CSS.

-## 🛡️ Interests
+## 🛡️ Areas of Interest

 - Smart Contract Development (Solidity)
 - Web3 & Decentralized Applications
-- Cybersecurity Concepts
+- Cybersecurity
-- Backend Development with Django
+- Backend Development (Django)

 ---

-📫 Always learning and building.
+📫 Always building and exploring.